· 11 min read

 return try await clientChannel.executeThenClose { inbound, outbound in

-try await outbound.write(.head(requestHead))
+try await outbound.write(

 try await outbound.write(.end(nil))